 - une heure quinze = une heure et quart: 1:15

 - trois heures trente = trois heures et demie: 3:30

-BUT if it’s after noon (after 12) there are a right way, and a wrong way, to tell time in French.
+BUT if it’s afternoon (after 12) there is a right way, and a wrong way, to tell the time in French.
 Here are a few examples: